Versioning Godot projects with Diversion - a step-by-step guide

 Like most of the cloud-based versioning tools, Diversion’s pricing works with tiers, and you can keep with the free one until you’ve reached the thresholds… which here, are actually pretty sweet!

-Indeed, as shown on the pricing page, with a completely Free tier account, you can have 10 repositories, 100GB of storage and 10 collaborators - and you can use virtually all features of the tool:
+Indeed, as shown on the pricing page, with the Indie tier account, you can have up to 5 team members completely for free - as well as 5 repositories, 100GB of storage and full support from Diversion!
+Meaning that you can use virtually every feature of the tool without spending a buck ;)

-After that, if you need to scale up, you can switch to the Team or the Enterprise tier, depending on your needs.
+After that, if you need to scale up, you can switch to the Professional or the Enterprise tier, depending on your needs.

 Creating your account

 It’s actually very easy!
-All you need to do is go to Diversion’s website and, in the top-right corner, click on the Login button:
+All you need to do is go to Diversion’s website and, on the homepage, click the Get Started button:

 That’s where you’ll be able to enter your new Diversion account info (username, email, password) or choose to sign up using a Google account, and then you’ll simply need to confirm with the unique code sent to your email address:

 And that’s it!
-At this point, you’ll have your Diversion account, and you’ll be auto-redirected to the welcome page with a step-by-step onboarding wizard (the following screenshot shows just the first step of this wizard):
+At this point, you’ll have your Diversion account, and you’ll be auto-redirected to the welcome page with a step-by-step onboarding process.
+This process consists in just a few things:

 So, now that we have access to the tool, let’s see how to actually set it up on our computer and use it for our own projects…